openpmix/prrte/src/docs/prrte-rst-content/README.txt

    with the absolute path form.
 Attempting to use relative paths *might* be able to work, but is not advisable.

-2. That every *.rst file in the doc tree is used.
+2. That every *.rst file in the doc tree is used (by default).

    The "prrte-rst-content" directory contains a bunch of individual *.rst files.
 If downstream project documentation ends up only